 To individually support or oppose a cause:

-I divide my individual social responsibility into four areas: my patronage, my patronage advocacy, my labor, and my labor advocacy.
+I divide my individual social responsibility into four areas: my patronage, my patronage advocacy, my talent, and my talent advocacy.
 Let’s go through them:

 I believe that those go in increasing order of power.